What International Students Should Know

 Looking for a job is not easy for any student.
 For you, the international student, the job search process can be more difficult because of employment limitations and restrictions for international students.
 Additional information about the employment process and related topics can be found through your career center and on the Internet.
 It is important when researching internship and full time opportunities to obtain information on each employer’s policy regarding international hires.

 Many international students have found internship and full time employment opportunities with Many Fortune 500 companies, specifically financial services companies.
-Because larger companies are able to afford the fees required to sponsor an international hire.
+Larger companies are typically able to afford the fees required to sponsor an international hire.

-International Students have also found successful internship placements with National Association for Equal Opportunity in Higher Education (internships) www.nafeo.org or http://www.nafeo.org/nafeo/internships.php and the United Negro College Fund (internships) www.uncf.org
+International Students have also found successful internship placements via the National Association for Equal Opportunity in Higher Education (internships) www.nafeo.org or http://www.nafeo.org/nafeo/internships.php and the United Negro College Fund (internships) www.uncf.org

 If you are an International Student and you want permission to work during the Academic Year, print out and complete the Curricular Practical Training Form.